-I learned at a very young age that I would have to carry an EpiPen for the rest of my life.
-Fortunately, I’ve never had to use it, but I’ve depended on these life-saving devices since the early 80’s, just in case I got stung by a bee and my body didn’t respond calmly.
+I learned at a very young age that I would need to carry an EpiPen for the rest of my life.
+(I can tell you first-hand that anaphylaxis isn’t fun.)
+Fortunately, I’ve never had to use it, but I’ve depended on the life-saving device since the early 80’s, just in case I ever got stung by a bee and my body didn’t respond calmly.

-I have no idea how much money I’ve spent on refills over the past 34 years, or how many EpiPens are now buried beneath a landfill, but I do know that I feel comforted by the fact that I have one nearby in the event of an emergency.
+I have no idea how much money I’ve spent on refills over the past 34 years, or how many EpiPens are now buried beneath the soil in a landfill, but I do know that I feel comforted by the fact that I have one nearby in the event of an emergency.

 The kicker is that these epinephrine sticks expire rather quickly.
-At most (and if you’re lucky enough to find a pharmacy that has a new supply), they last about 2 years.
-But almost every refill I’ve ever gotten has expired within the year.
+At most (and if you’re lucky enough to find a pharmacy that has a newish supply), they last about 2 years.
+But almost every refill I’ve ever gotten has expired within the year I received it.

-The fear was sparked by the realization that if a single company has the power to strong-arm pricing in the name of profit margins, then it probably also has the power to control availability.
+Those feelings were sparked by recent news coverage related to the spike in prices, and the realization that if a single company has the power to strong-arm pricing in the name of profit margins, then it probably also has the power to control availability.
 Not a comforting thought for someone who prefers not to experience anaphylaxis, even if that right comes at a premium cost.

-The anger stemmed from the knowledge that I have no control over any of it.
-I will be forced to pay the cost, no matter what that cost is, or accept death as the alternative.
+And there was also a little helplessness, knowing that I have no control over any of it.
+I’ll be forced to pay the cost, no matter what that cost is, or accept death as the alternative.

 Or will I?

-I have to tell you, this idea of a $10 injection kit is very interesting to me.
-I mean, if Dana Lewis can engineer an artificial pancreas long before the pharmaceutical industry can, then I can certainly learn how to inject myself with epinephrine without a fancy shmancy pen.
+I have to tell you, the idea of a $10 injection kit is very interesting to me.
+(I mean, if Dana Lewis can engineer an artificial pancreas long before the pharmaceutical industry can, then I can certainly learn how to inject myself with epinephrine without a fancy schmancy pen.)